Math Activities

 features.
 As the student draws his monster, he refers to the form to

-find out how may arms, feet, noses, and so on his monster should
+find out how may arms, feet, noses, and so on his monster should have.

 TIC-TAC-TEN